timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 A JIT compiler **translates Java bytecode into native machine language while executing the program for parts of a program that are frequently executed**.
 The translated parts of the program can then be **executed much faster**.
 This way, a **JIT compiler can significantly speed up the overall execution time**.

-The **downside** is that the JIT compilation **impacts the application startup time** and a Java program running on a Java Virtual Machine is always **more resource consuming than native execution**.
+The **downside** is that the JIT compilation **impacts the application startup time**, and a Java program running on a Java Virtual Machine is always **more resource-consuming than native execution**.

 With the **ahead-of-time compilation** of the Java code to a standalone executable, called a **native image**, you are able to mitigate these problems and make your **application start faster and consume fewer resources**.

 ![](../images/jit-vs-aot.png)

 ###### What are native images?
-- Standalone executable of ahead-of-time compiled Java code
+- Standalone executables of ahead-of-time compiled Java code
 - Includes the application classes, classes from its dependencies, runtime library classes, and statically linked native code from JDK
-- Runs without the need of a JVM, necessary components like for memory management, thread scheduling, and so on are included in a runtime system called "Substrate VM"
+- Runs without the need for a JVM, necessary components like for memory management, thread scheduling, and so on are included in a runtime system called "Substrate VM"
 - Specific to the OS and machine architecture for which it was compiled
 - Requires fewer resources, is smaller, and faster than regular Java applications running on a JVM